 Charlotte Adoption, Home Studies and More

 Are you considering adoption in Charlotte, North Carolina?
-If you are looking for adoption agencies in Charlotte, North Carolina, you will find all the resources and information you need at Lifetime Adoption.
+If you are looking for adoption help in Charlotte, North Carolina, you will find all the resources and information you need at Lifetime Adoption.
 Our adoption coordinators provide birth parents with the resources and support they need and help hopeful adoptive families with their adoption journey.

 As a leader in domestic, open adoption nationwide, at Lifetime Adoption you will find kind, experienced adoption coordinators ready to help you with the adoption process.
 For over three decades, Lifetime Adoption has been connecting birth families and adoptive families.
 You will find articles, webinars, counseling, podcasts, and any referrals you need at Lifetime Adoption.